uedaLabR/tyCooNN/README.md

 # tyCooNN

- About : tRNA expression Analesis using 1D-CNN
+ About : tRNA expression Analysis using 1D-CNN

 ## Commands